CLASSICALLY TRAINED, COMMUNITY DRIVEN

 Kristo holds a Master’s Degree in Conducting (2015) and a Bachelor's Degree in Composition (2013) from the New England Conservatory, where he was named a Beneficent Society Scholar (2013) and hailed as NEC's Scholarship Star (2012).
-Principal teachers include Charles Peltz and Benjamin Zander, and he has taken lessons with Hugh Wolff, Christopher Wilkins, and Gunther Schuller.
+Principal teachers include Benjamin Zander and Charles Peltz; he has taken lessons with Hugh Wolff, Christopher Wilkins, and Gunther Schuller.

 He believes that classical music has a powerful role in society as a metaphor for teamwork and community and was recently named a cultural representative of the Albanian Diaspora by the Albanian Embassy in Washington, D.C. for his work in using music to bring the Albanian community together.